malariagen/vobs-updates/_posts/2024-11-19-single-region-transition.md

 Due to this, we are starting to roll-out some changes:

-1. If you access data via the malariagen_data API:
+1. *If you access data via the malariagen_data API:*
   - Please ensure that you are only using API versions v13.0.0 or newer.
-If you install m without specifying a version (e.g., using `%pip install malariagen_data`), the latest version will automatically be installed.
+If you install `malariagen_data` without specifying a version (e.g., using `%pip install malariagen_data`), the latest version will automatically be installed.

   - To check the version you’re currently using in a notebook, run: